 Market valuations, with respect to investment property excluding ground rents, are performed by independent professional architects every two years or earlier whenever their fair values differ materially from their carrying amounts.
-In the year when a market valuation is not performed, an assessment of the fair a.
-Land and building - continued value is performed to reflect market conditions at the year-end date.
+In the year when a market valuation is not performed, an assessment of the fair value is performed to reflect market conditions at the year-end date.
 For the valuation of ground rents, management on an annual basis reviews the major inputs used in the calculation of the fair value in line with local legislation and market conditions.